peter-lobner/Workflow-Docs-Example/COSTA.md

 Now, please describe the question of interest, i.e., the specific question, decision, or concern that is being addressed:

 ```
+What is the reliability of a design element of an e-machine at external excitations?
 ```

 ### 2.4 Simulation Task